petjofi/krivoshiev.com/README.md

-# Hello
+# krivoshiev.com

-My name is Petar Krivoshiev.
+Hello, my name is Petar Krivoshiev.

-I am an Entrepreneur, Software Developer and Project Manager with more then 15 years Experience in the field.
+I have been an Entrepreneur, Software Developer and Project Manager with more then 15 years experience in the field.

 ## Philosophy

-I don't write code.
+I don't just write code.
 I solve problems.

 ## Technology